Not only are you competing with bids, but you’re also competing with your competitors’ marketing and how they present themselves online.

 “Whoa, whoa, what about all of the other people who visit my website?”
 You might say.
 Can you afford to ignore them?

-The late great direct-response copywriter Eugene Schwartz coined this concept.
+The late great direct-response copywriter, Eugene Schwartz, championed the idea of writing for one reader.
 He called it, “The power of one — one reader, one offer, one desired action.”

-The more specific you get, the better it persuades your reader.
+The more specific you get, the better your content persuades your reader.
 Instead of trying to impress everybody (which always fails), aim to impress one person — your ideal prospect.

 Decide who that will be.
 Figure out what exactly he will look for on your About Us page.
 And then write that content!

 2.)
-Capture attention with your business’ Unique Selling Proposition (USP)
+Capture attention with your business’s Unique Selling Proposition (USP)

 Marketing jargon bust: your USP is a simple, direct statement that clearly communicates what your business does, whom it serves, why it’s different than competitors, and how that difference directly benefits your reader (or ideal prospect).

-Your About Us page should greet readers with a headline and subtitle that accomplishes the above definition.
+Your About Us page should greet readers with a headline that accomplishes the above definition.
 Your goal is for a prospect to arrive and think, “O.K. great, I’m in the right place.”

 Consider the following points and fill in the blanks to get started: